google/dawn/src/emdawnwebgpu/README.md

   Note this must be a source checkout of Emscripten, not emsdk's `upstream/emscripten` release, which excludes necessary tools.

+- Make sure you run the `./bootstrap` in the `emscripten` folder to make sure node is setup.

 ## Building Dawn Emscripten bindings with GN

 - Set up a Dawn GN build, with `dawn_emscripten_dir` in the GN args set to point to